dnomyar90/football-karate-demo-graphql/README.md

 ## Karate tests
 More detailed information you can find on Readme inside the folder `qa`
 ```
+# To run functional test
 cd qa
 ./run-test.sh @tag

+# To run performance test
+./run-load-test.sh
 ```

 Generated test report will be available on folder `qa\target\cucumber-html-reports`